Our School of Computer Science and Electronic Engineering is strongly commitment to inclusion in all aspects of our work.

 The Athena Swan Charter was established in 2005 to encourage and recognise commitment to advancing the careers of women in science, technology, engineering, maths and medicine (STEMM) employment in higher education and research.

 In May 2015 the charter was expanded to recognise work undertaken in arts, humanities, social sciences, business and law (AHSSBL), and in professional and support roles, and for trans staff and students.
 The charter now recognises work undertaken to address gender equality more broadly, and not just barriers to progression that affect women.

-The School of Computer Science and Electronic Engineering applied for a Bronze Departmental Award in November 2016.
+The School of Computer Science and Electronic Engineering was awarded a Bronze Departmental Award in October 2019

-Ana Matrán-Fernández is heading a team competing in a brain-interface competition, Cybathlon, in 2016.
+Ana Matrán-Fernández led a team competing in a brain-interface competition, Cybathlon, in 2016.
 Working with disabled people to control a game using thought commands, you can read more and watch a video on the ITV website.